Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 The simulation must follow a sequence of timed events during which the user could roam the school building (only the parts available for the character in question).

-During each event the non-playable characters must live out a generic schoolday.
+During each event the non-playable characters must live out a generic school day.
 The non-playable characters timetable is as follows:

 <!-- TODO -->